-The English First Division ran from 1889 until 1992 had a history that is as rich and dramatic as any other major league in Europe.
-Great teams like that of Tottenham Hotspurs in the early 1960s, Manchester United in the late 60s, Leeds United in the early 1970s, Nottingham Forest of the mid to late 70s, plus the phenomenal Liverpool teams of the 1970s and 80s all deserve much more than a brief mention, but unfortunately that is all they can be given in an article about the Premier League.
+The English First Division ran from 1888 until 1992 and had a history that is as rich and dramatic as any other major league in Europe.
+Great teams that have graced the league include Tottenham Hotspur in the early 1960's, Manchester United in the late 1960's, Leeds United in the early 1970's, Nottingham Forest of the mid to late 70's, plus the phenomenal Liverpool teams of the 1970's and 80's.

 Birth Of The Premier League